felipelaptrin/felipetrindade.com/frontend/content/blog/ecs-load-testing/index.md

 ![Alarm of CloudWatch Max CPU to scale down](./assets/cpu-max-scale-down.png)

 You might be wondering why the alarms were not triggered when the CPU reached 40% immediately.
-Well, the reason for that is that it takes a take for ECS to send the metrics, CloudWatch to evaluate and EventBridge trigger the scale up.
+Well, the reason for that is that it takes time for ECS to send the metrics, CloudWatch to evaluate and EventBridge trigger the scale up.

 ![Investigate CPU Max Scale Up](./assets/investigate-cpu-max-scale-up.png)